benlagreca02/Metroid-II-RL/README.md

 - [ ] Kill first Metroid

 ### Model Training
+- [ ] Add frame stacking to observation space
-- [ ] Change to CleanRL/Pufferlib approach
+- [ ] Change to Pufferlib native environment, rather than gym wrapper (?)
 - [ ] improve  observations of environments to be tiles (will train faster, but large undertaking)
 - [x] Define a baseline test reward function
 - [x] make observations of environments pixels of screen